This is a guide to the several equivalent LR44 batteries so you know which one to buy.

 |Energizer Brand.
 Lists capacity at 150 mAh.||Maxell Brand.
 Lists capacity at 165 mAh|

-At a glance of the numbers, it seems the cheaper Chinese brand batteries have more capacity than brand name Energizer batteries.
-But to compare equally, you must use the same cut off voltage.
-Using a cut off voltage of 1.3V, we see Chinese brand 1 reaches it in 500 hours at 6800 ohms.
-So to calculate capacity:
+At a glance of the numbers, it seems the cheaper Chinese brand batteries have more capacity than the brand name Energizer batteries.
+But to compare equally, you must use the same cut off voltage which is the voltage the battery is considered fully discharged.
+Using a cut off voltage of 1.3V, we see Chinese brand 1 reaches it in 500 hours draining at 6800 ohms.
+Current is calculated by dividing the voltage by the resistance.
+To calculate capacity (mAh), we take the current and multiply by the hours:

 Chinese Brand 1: 1.5/6.8 x 500 = 110 mAh.